futurekooki/futurekooki.github.io/README.md

 - Collaborated harmoniously with a cross-functional team of 15 professionals, resulting in a commendable 25% increase in overall team efficiency.

--Spearheaded the implementation of Agile methodologies, leading to a substantial 15% reduction in post-release bug fixes and contributing significantly to a notable 20% decrease in development cycle time.
+- Spearheaded the implementation of Agile methodologies, leading to a substantial 15% reduction in post-release bug fixes and contributing significantly to a notable 20% decrease in development cycle time.

-**Peer Learning Assistant | Introduction to Virtual Reality | University of Missouri (2021-2022)**
+** Peer Learning Assistant | Introduction to Virtual Reality | University of Missouri (2021-2022) **

 - Provided comprehensive guidance and mentorship to a diverse group of over 20 students enrolled in a challenging Virtual Reality class, focusing on coursework and hands-on coding proficiency utilizing Unity and C#.